-The transfer of shares by foreign investors will become effective once parties register with the State Administration for Market Regulation ("SAMR") and report the relevant changes via the local enterprise registration system, as long as the target business does not fall under a list specified in the Special Administrative Measures for Foreign Investment Access by the Ministry of Commerce ("MOFCOM") and the National Development and Reform Commission (as amended from time to time, the "Negative List").
+On one hand, the transfer of shares by foreign investors in a non-public limited liability company will become effective once parties register with the State Administration for Market Regulation or its competent local branches ("SAMR"), as long as the target business does not fall under a list specified in the Special Administrative Measures for Foreign Investment Access by the Ministry of Commerce ("MOFCOM") and the National Development and Reform Commission (as amended from time to time, the "Negative List").
 Otherwise, pre-approval or special permit from the MOFCOM shall be obtained before any transaction taking place.
-On the other hand, acquiring shares from public listed company through secondary market involves registration with the China Securities Depository and Clearing Corporation.
-After the completion of private company's share transfer, parties will submit the agreements to the Chinese tax authority and pay applicable taxes in accordance with Chinese tax law.
-The most relevant taxes relating to the transfer of shares are income taxes and stamp duties.
+On the other hand, acquiring shares of public listed companies through secondary market involves registration with the China Securities Depository and Clearing Corporation, while acquisition of certain threshold percentage (e.g., 5%, 20% and 30%) of shares of public listed companies will impose on an investor different levels of obligations to report to the China Securities Regulatory Commission (the "CSRC").
+After the completion of a private company's share transfer, parties will submit the agreements to the relevant Chinese tax authority and pay applicable taxes in accordance with Chinese tax law.
+The most relevant taxes relating to share transfer are corporate/individual income taxes and stamp duties.
 Stamp duties need to be paid by both parties upon execution of the legal documents.
 Income taxes are determined based on the type of sellers in the transaction.
-If the seller is a PRC corporate tax payer, 25% income tax on profits are payable and such tax could apply to worldwide profits in connection with the company pursuant to the Enterprise Income Tax Law of the PRC.
-Special rates may apply to small-scale enterprises engaging in encouraged business activities including but not limited to high-technology companies.
+If the seller is a PRC corporate taxpayer, 25% income tax on profits are payable and such tax could apply to worldwide profits in connection with the company (including those derived from share transfers) pursuant to the Enterprise Income Tax Law of the PRC.

+Lower tax rates may apply to small-scale enterprises engaging in encouraged business activities including but not limited to high-technology companies.
 If the seller is an individual, 20% tax rate applies to income such as interest, dividends and transfers of property that derives from such individual investor.
 In addition, none PRC tax resident is subject to 10% or lower withholding tax on capital gains arising from the transfer.
-Moreover, value added tax applies when acquiring shares from a public listed company.
+Moreover, value added tax applies when acquiring shares of a public listed company.